Protocol rules

 Signature specification

-We expect the merchant’s technical developers to construct the signature string according to the rules agreed in the current documentation.
+Constructing signature string rules We expect the merchant’s technical developers to construct the signature string according to the rules agreed in the current documentation.
 GatePay will construct the signature string in the same way.
 If the merchant constructs the signature string in the wrong way, the signature verification will not pass.
 The specific format of the signature string is explained first.
+Each line has one parameter.
+The end of the line is terminated by\n (a line feed, ASCII value 0x0A).
+If the parameter itself ends with \n, an additional \n is also required.

 timestamp\nnonce\nbodyString\n